Engee documentation

 Creating and calculating polynomials

-This demo covers basic operations with polynomials: creating, calculating, and finding roots.
+This demo discusses the basic operations with polynomials: creating, calculating, and finding roots.

-To work with polynomials - their creation, calculation, finding roots and mathematical operations on them in Engee you can use the library Polynomials.jl.
+To work with polynomials - their creation, calculation, root finding and mathematical operations on them in Engee, you can use the library Polynomials.jl.
 Let's download and connect it for this example.

 In [ ]: